-Qualitative pertains to the description of something using our senses of sight, smell, taste, touch and hearing.
+Qualitative data is used to characterize objects or observations.
+It is observable data that might use your sense of sight, smell, taste, touch, and hearing.
 It does not refer to aspects that can be numbered or measured.
 Qualitative aspects are subjective and abstract qualities, not objective or concrete factors.
+Explore several examples of qualitative data:

-- A qualitative description of a home decor project could be "painted the walls a soft beige, added drapes of smooth silk, placed vases of sweet smelling lilies throughout the room and added thick area rugs to muffle the outside sounds."
+- Qualitative observation: I painted the walls a soft beige, added drapes of smooth silk, placed vases of sweet-smelling lilies throughout the room, and added thick area rugs to muffle the outside sounds.

-- The quantified description of the same home decor project could be "painted two walls in each room, added 120" drapes, cut 12 dozen lilies and placed them in vases throughout the room and added 1" thick area rugs to muffle the 84 decibel level from the trucks going by outside to a level of 10 decibels."
+- Quantitative observation: I painted two walls in each room, added 120" drapes, cut 12 dozen lilies and placed them in vases throughout the room, and added 1" thick area rugs to muffle the 84 decibel level from the trucks going by outside to a level of 10 decibels.

 - During an experiment, it was observed that after adding the iodine, the potato turned purplish.